okeeffed/demo-turborepo/README.md

 # Turborepo starter

-This is an official Yarn v1 starter turborepo.

 This has been updated to also test out Kodiak and deployments for GitHub packages.

+This also uses Yarn v1 as a demo and deploys to Vercel.

 ## What's inside?